eddieod88/spotty/README.md

  regardless how neat they started

 Used clustering algorithms to try and find groups within playlists which could suggest to a user a split in a playlist

+### Log
+May 2024
+1. Was using the explore notebook to get back into things and see the data

+9th Oct 2024
+1. Have a look to see if there are any clusters!!
+1. Tried k-means on bones, did not really work as the results were pretty random by nature.
+Try other types of cluster next time and other types of scores

+### TODO
+1. See if we have any hope in separating individual playlists by having a look at PCA
+1. Update the playlist data with fresh songs
+1. Test out a separation script of maybe just kmeans for suggesting splits - whichever one gives the best score - 1 - 5
+1. Get main genres and sub genres for each of the songs in the splits and an associated album art.